overture-stack/website/markdown/documentation/dms/installation/test-upload/index.md

 title: Testing Data Upload
 ---

-After you have completed all [post-deployment verification and configuration](../verify), the DMS platform is ready for user.
+After you have completed all [post-deployment verification and configuration](../verify), the DMS platform is ready for use.

 Here we will demonstrate and test a simple, end-to-end data upload.
 We will use demo data available with the DMS to submit data, index it, configure it for display, and finally explore that data in the Data Portal.